mattia-decao/hiero-transformer/README.md

 ### Hieroglyphic input
 To provide Hiero-transformer with hieroglyphs, you will need to use the Gardiner code.
 This code requires some preparation.
-(i) Cleanse your hieroglyphs: Remove any brackets, letters, or graphic signs attached to them, like you might see working with Jsesh~{Jsesh}.
+- **Cleaning:** Remove any brackets, letters, or graphic signs attached to them, like you might see working with Jsesh~{Jsesh}.
-(ii) Separate hieroglyphs: Use spaces to separate individual hieroglyphs and erase any other character.
+- **Separation:** Use spaces to separate individual hieroglyphs and erase any other character.

 Keep in mind that the model is trained on Old and Middle Egyptian hieroglyphs.
 It might struggle with later stages of the language or grammatical forms developed after the Second Intermediate Period.
 For best results, we recommend using a sign list like Gardiner's~{gardiner_grammar} or, even better, Allen's~{allen_grammar}.